zaffar-maqbool/Blog-App-using-MERN-stack/README.md

 cd ../client && npm install
 ```

+3.
+install mongo db
-3. Configure the database connection in the backend.
+Configure the database connection in the backend.
 You can use MongoDB Atlas or a local MongoDB server.

 4. Start the backend server: